What if it was possible to reverse the memory loss and cognitive decline associated with Alzheimer’s disease?

 Wouldn’t that be something?

-While a vast amount of time and effort is being put into continuing research seeking greater understanding of what leads to the pathophysiology and symptoms, and an effective treatment, progress has been frustratingly slow.
+While a vast amount of time and effort is being put into continuing research seeking a greater understanding of what leads to the pathophysiology and symptoms, and effective treatment, progress has been frustratingly slow.

 Alzheimer’s disease is a multifactorial condition that includes genetic and other environmental factors.